 Accidents caused by a vehicle striking the rear of another vehicle are typically referred to as rear-end accidents.
-Our Kansas City truck accident lawyer knows firsthand how common rear-end crashes are in Missouri and Kansas.
+As a Kansas City truck accident lawyer, I know firsthand how common rear-end crashes are in Missouri and Kansas.
 Rear-end accidents account for roughly one-third of the car crashes each year in the United States.

 There are roughly 1.7 million rear-end crashes each year, causing over 500,000 injuries and 1,700 deaths.
 During 2017, there were over 33,000 accidents involving a large truck rear-ending a passenger vehicle.
 Thousands of people are killed and injured each year in large truck accidents, including accidents caused by a failure to brake.